Veterans Resource Center

 VA Site Navigation

-Students and families often have questions regarding financial aid and specific topics that apply to Veterans.
-Below you will find information pertaining specifically to Millersville University's Veteran student population.
+Students and families often have questions regarding financial aid and specific topics that apply to Veterans and student soldiers.
+Below you will find information pertaining specifically to Millersville University's Veteran and student soldier population.
 Read the information carefully and make sure to click on any links that may provide more detail.
 If you need further guidance, please contact the Office of Financial Aid, VA Certifying Official.

 1. Apply to join our Marauder Community!